Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Application

-Using the resampled correlation matrices of the Jacobian determinants and fractional anisotropy (FA) values on 548 nodes, we calculated the Betti-0 curves and Betti-1 curves for all subjects (Figure \ref{fig:3d}).
-The Betti-0 curves reveal higher values (more connected components) for the control group (than the maltreated group) at the same filtration values.
-This can only happen if brain regions are less correlated across regions in normal controls, an indication of more heterogeneous anatomical structure.
-On the other hand, Betti-1 curves for the maltreated group were higher than the control group (Figure \ref{fig:3d}).
-Hence, we have more loops for maltreated children compared to normal controls.
-This can only happen if there are more correlations and dense connections in structural covariate networks for maltreated children, again demonstrating more homogeneous nature of the structural covariate networks for maltreated children.
-Thus, using Betti-0 curves and Betti-1 curves, we are able to visualize the topological differences between maltreated and control participants by characterizing the connected components and loops.
-Therefore, the Betti curves can be used as a potential biomarker to distinguish between the maltreated subjects and control group.
+Using the resampled correlation matrices of the Jacobian determinants and fractional anisotropy (FA) values on 548 nodes, we calculated both the Betti-0 and Betti-1 curves for all subjects (Figure \ref{fig:bettiplot}).
+For the same filtration values, the Betti-0 curves indicated higher values, i.e., more connected components, in the control group compared to the maltreated group.
+This observation implies that brain regions in the control group are less correlated across different regions, suggesting a more heterogeneous anatomical structure.
+This is in contrast to the maltreated group, which exhibited higher Betti-0 curves in the tractography-based connectivity study in the previous section.
+This suggests a less fractured and more interconnected network in the control group.

+On the other hand, the Betti-1 curves for the maltreated group were higher than those for the control group (Figure \ref{fig:bettiplot}).
+This indicates that maltreated children have more loops, which can only occur if there are denser and more higher correlations in their structural covariance networks.
+This again points to a more homogeneous nature of the structural covariance networks in maltreated children.
+The pattern is reversed in the tractography-based connectivity study, where lower Betti-1 curves are observed for the maltreated group.
+While the loops in the structural covariance networks are statistical in nature, the loops in tractography-based connectivity represent actual physical connections.
+In summary, by employing Betti-0 and Betti-1 curves, we are able to visualize and characterize the topological differences between the maltreated and control groups, particularly in terms of connected components and loops.
+These Betti curves may serve as potential biomarkers for distinguishing between maltreated subjects and the control group.